Stan Ogden: Storylines

-In the seventies, as Stan aged, he grew weaker and more tired.
+As the 1970s moved on, Stan aged, he grew weaker and more tired.
 He often didn't work, claiming his back wasn't up to the job.
 Hilda had to assume responsibility not only for all the household chores and looking after Stan, but also scraped to make ends meet on her wages as a charwoman.
 One day she had had enough, and ordered Stan out.
 He went, and disappeared for three weeks, much to everyone's shock.
 Hilda enlisted the aid of Stan's drinking buddy Eddie Yeats (Geoffrey Hughes) to find Stan.
 Eddie finally tracked him to Hilda's brother's chip shop, where he was helping himself to the chips and his brother-in-law's girlfriend, Edie Blundell (Avis Bunnage).
 Hilda dragged Stan home, and things went right back to the way they were.

 Thirteen years after his disappearance, Stan and Hilda tracked Trevor down.
 He was married and living in a semi-detached house in Chesterfield.
 Stan and Hilda made a special visit, only to have his wife Polly (Mary Tamm) tell them that Trevor had led her to believe that his parents were dead.

-One high point of the Ogdens' marriage was in the late seventies, when they won a second honeymoon at the Savoy hotel.
+One high point of the Ogdens' marriage was in the late-1970s, when they won a second honeymoon at the Savoy Hotel.
 A limousine whisked them from Coronation Street to the hotel, where they received free champagne.
 Hilda decked out in a silk nightdress, only to find that, typically, Stan had fallen fast asleep.
 Although the night was a quiet one, it was a fond memory for Stan and Hilda as they entered old age.

-In the early eighties, Eddie Yeats secured a job as a binman, and became Stan and Hilda's lodger.
+In the early-1980s, Eddie secured a job as a binman, and became Stan and Hilda's lodger.
 He saw Stan and Hilda as surrogate parents, and they saw him as a son.
 Stan was in his sixties and slowing down (mirroring the deteriorating health of actor Bernard Youens).
 Eddie helped him on his window-cleaning round, later buying it and making Stan his employee.
 However, Stan's deterioration was rapid and Hilda took extra cleaning jobs to make some money, including cleaning Mike Baldwin's (Johnny Briggs) factory and Dr. Lowther's house.

-In December 1983, Stan and Hilda celebrated their greatest milestone, their Ruby wedding anniversary.
+In December 1983, Stan and Hilda celebrated their greatest milestone, their ruby wedding anniversary.
 Eddie left the same night to move to Bury, and thanked Stan and Hilda for being there for him and acting as surrogate parents.

 Stan's disappearance was explained as him being in bed, ill, and later admitted to hospital offscreen.
 He made his last on-screen appearance on 7 March 1984.
 After that, actor Bernard Youens became too ill to continue working and died on 27 August 1984.
 Shortly afterwards, the decision was made to kill off the character.